Guru Purnima – All You Need to Know about its Auspicious Celebration

 The planet Jupiter in Astrology is also referred to as Guru because it gives immense knowledge and wisdom, and so, on this day, people worship and offer reverence to Lord Jupiter in order to gain this warm-hearted teacher’s blessings.
 By establishing a Guru Yantra on this Guru Purnima, you may please Lord Jupiter to gain its blessings and those of your Gurus.

 Rituals followed on the day of Guru Purnima celebration

 The disciples wake up early in the morning, take a bath and get dressed in new clothes.
 They pay homage to their revered Guru or teacher’s feet and give them clothes, food, money, ornaments, etc. After honoring their Guru, the disciples seek their blessings to progress in life.
 Disciples belonging to all Hindu orders like Vaishnavas, Shaivas, and Shaktas celebrate this day as they see Brahma, Vishnu, Maheswara and the Parabrahma (the supreme soul) in their Gurus.
 The below shloka from Guruvandana shows the same:

 Tasmai Sree Gurave Namah

-It is said that a Guru who can illuminate one’s life with their wisdom and guidance is a Guru in true sense.
+It is said that a Guru who can illuminate one’s life with wisdom and guidance is a Guru in the true sense.
 Wish you all a very Happy Guru Purnima.

 To Get Your Personalized Solutions, Talk To An Astrologer Now!